CameronFranco/blackthorn-game-manager/README.md

 # blackthorn-game-manager
-the actual game scene is in assets/scenes
+the actual game scene is Assets/Scenes/Target Practice